(Note: This article was first published in 2020 and has been updated to reflect current dates.)

 You have from the beginning of session until the census date to check off these important tasks:

 Depending on the type of study you’re doing, you may have additional requirements.
-Check the Census page in your Student Portal for details.
+Check the Census checkpoint in your Student Portal for details.

 If you’re feeling overwhelmed and thinking about withdrawing from your course or subjects, one thing to remember is that you have options.
 It may be to drop back to part-time study or change some subjects to online mode.
 There are ways that you can make uni work for you.